BobSausage/Klausmeier-code/README.md

 ## Other
 This folder contains anything which was not actually used in the final project, although these were not used they provided the basis for all the final code.

+## gifs
+This folder contains gifs of Figures in my project report.

+## ics
+This folder contains plain text files of the code required to generate some of the figures.